-6. Recording knock down and mortality
+7.Recording knock down and mortality

 - a.
+Blood fed mosquitoes should not be used in the measurement of mortality (blood feeding prior to the cone test will reduce the observed mortality). - b.
 Knock down.
 Mosquitoes are scored as being alive if they can both stand upright and fly in a coordinated manner.
-Mosquitoes that are moribund or dead are classified and recorded as knocked down at 60 minutes. - b.
+Mosquitoes that are moribund or dead are classified and recorded as knocked down at 60 minutes. - c.
 Mortality.
-Mosquitoes that are moribund or dead are classified and recorded as dead at 24 hours (or later time point for treatments giving delayed mortality). - c.
+Mosquitoes that are moribund or dead are classified and recorded as dead at 24 hours (or later time point for treatments giving delayed mortality). - d.
 A mosquito is moribund if it cannot stand (e.g. has one or two legs), cannot fly in a coordinated manner or takes off briefly but falls immediately.
-A mosquito is dead if it is immobile, cannot stand or shows no sign of life. - 5.
-Collection and reporting of data f.
-Data analysis a.
-If knockdown and mortality in the negative control is < 5% b.
-If knockdown and mortality in the negative control is >5% but <10% correct using Abbott's formula.
-Control mortalities of <5% require no correction.
+A mosquito is dead if it is immobile, cannot stand or shows no sign of life.

+8.Collection and reporting of data

+Data analysis

+a.
+If knockdown and mortality in the negative control is < 5%

-$$KD60 (\%) = \frac{\text{Total number of knocked down mosquitoes}}{\text{Total number of mosquitoes tested}} \times 100$$
+$KD60 (\%) = \frac{\text{Total number of knocked down mosquitoes}}{\text{Total number of mosquitoes tested}} \times 100$